How a project proposal should look?

 2. Executive Summary

 The executive summary in your proposal sets the tone for the rest.
-So ensure you don’t make any common project proposal writing mistakes which cost the business tremendously.
+So ensure you don’t make any common project proposal writing mistakes that cost the business tremendously.
 The best practice of writing the project proposal that impresses clients is using your prospective client’s words to them in your pitch.
 This means simply describe the problem they are facing.
 Your executive should include,

 - Opening paragraph